tom-huntington/sinks/README.md

 # Sinks
-This was an idea I explored for my main project, gave up on it because the pipeline in my main project is enormous, on but still believe has potential.
+This was an idea I explored for my main project, gave up on it because the pipeline in my main project is enormous, but still believe has potential.

 It's a push based iteration intended for asynchronous reactive programming, based on RxCppv3 and Barry's [Rivers](https://github.com/brevzin/rivers) library.